ultreson/ClassFolderHierarchy/README.md

 For now, it is only available in French as I made it for personal use.

-It was originally made in the winter of 2016.
+It was originally made in 2016.

 I later made a [C# version of it](https://github.com/ultreson/ClassFolderHierarchyGUI).